 We are aspirational for our students and have set the ambitious goal that all leavers will go onto further education, training or employment.
-In our 6th Form we use the principles of ABA and VB to teach our students functional communication and independence, while also providing vocational experiences and accredited qualifications.
-The 6th Form is designed as a pathway enabling young people aged 16-19 years to reach their next steps and gain independent skills within the community.
+In our 6th Form we use the principles of ABA/VB to teach our students functional communication and independence, while also providing vocational experiences and accredited qualifications.
+The 6th Form is designed as a pathway enabling young adults aged 16-19 years to reach their next steps and gain independent skills within the community.

 Registered Charity No. 1082599.
 Registered in England and Wales Ltd by guarantee No. 4041459 Registered Office: Ashurst, Broadwalk House, 5 Appold Street, London, EC2A 2HA